 - Neither party has material exposure;

-- There will usually be payment flows happening daily as loaned Securities and Collateral values move around with the market, creating collateral transfers; and
+- There will usually be payments flowing each way daily as loaned Securities and Collateral values move around, creating collateral transfers; and

 - Even if there aren’t, either party can recall the loans on any day